intel/nauta/docs/installation-and-configuration/Configuration_Tasks_Variables/CTV.md

 ```

 ### kubernetes_svc_subnet
 - **Description:** This is the Network Range for Kubernetes services.
+Mask size should be the same as in `kubernetes_pod_subnet` parameter.
 - **Default value:** 10.4.0.0/16

 ```yaml